sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***
 Contrary to Delaware and North Dakota, new cases in Maryland peaked during the long weekend in April and seemed to stay within the mean of an epi curve.
-This irregular peaking may be attributed to people traveling between states for the long weekend and for other reasons.
+This irregular peaking may be attributed to people traveling between States for the long weekend and for other reasons.
 Both my model and benchmark did not have any problems predicting the forecast within 95% confidence however my model shows an upward trend and the benchmark shows a downward trend.

 ----
 ### Justification